sendgrid/docs/source/User_Guide/Marketing_Campaigns/drag_drop.md

 The “Module Styles” group is where unique styling options exist for the modules used in building your campaign.
 Dragging and dropping a module into the editor, or selecting an existing one, will reveal the styling options for that module.

+You can duplicate a module by clicking the Duplicate Module icon in the upper right corner of the currently selected module.
+The duplicate will be placed directly beneath the original module.

 {% anchor h2 %}
 Available Modules